EdmundBenedict/lordcephei.github.io/pages/fpbandedge.md

     $ lmf ctrl.si > out.lmfsc                              #make self-consistent
     $ lmf band calculation                                 #calculate and plot bands

 Take a look at the band structure plot.
-The valence band maximum is at the gamma point while the conduction band minimum is most of the way along the $$\Gamma$$-X line.
+The valence band maximum is at the gamma point while the conduction band minimum is most of the way along the $$\Gamma-X$$ line.

 Now run fine k-mesh to get